adrianmmiller/MagiskHideDenyRestore/README.md

 **PLEASE NOTE:**

-- We (myself, Osm0sis, ipdev and pndwal) all tried to get this backup and restore functionality added natively to Magisk Manager via Magisks's Github, lets just says it was rejected, so here we are...
+- We (myself, Osm0sis, ipdev and pndwal) all tried to get this backup and restore functionality (along with backup/restore for the superuser list - i have modules for that too - see here: [Related Modules](#related-modules)) added natively to Magisk Manager via Magisk's Github, lets just say it was rejected, so here we are...
 - These/There are **TWO** very discinct modules that work together, one backs up ([MagiskHideDenyBackup](https://github.com/adrianmmiller/MagiskHideDenyBackup)), and one restores ([MagiskHideDenyRestore](https://github.com/adrianmmiller/MagiskHideDenyRestore)).
 You need **BOTH** modules.